๐ŸพGeneral Biology II

 Tertiary Structure

-• Three-dimensional shape of a single polypeptide—the functional form that determines binding sites and activity
+• The complete three-dimensional shape of a single polypeptide chain.
+This is the functional form that determines binding sites and activity.

-• Stabilized by multiple force types including hydrogen bonds, ionic bonds, disulfide bridges, and hydrophobic interactions between R-groups
+• Stabilized by multiple force types acting between R-groups: hydrogen bonds, ionic bonds, disulfide bridges, hydrophobic interactions, and van der Waals forces

-• Where function emerges—enzyme active sites, receptor binding pockets, and antibody specificity all depend on precise tertiary folding
+• Where function emerges.
+Enzyme active sites, receptor binding pockets, and antibody specificity all depend on precise tertiary folding.
+Even a small distortion can eliminate activity.

 Quaternary Structure

-• Multiple polypeptide subunits assembled into one functional complex—not all proteins have this level
+• Multiple polypeptide subunits assembled into one functional complex.
+Not all proteins have this level; it only applies when two or more polypeptide chains come together.

-• Subunits may be identical or different—hemoglobin has two alpha and two beta chains working cooperatively
+• Subunits may be identical or different.
+Hemoglobin has two alpha and two beta subunits (ฮฑ2ฮฒ2\alpha_2\beta_2), held together by the same types of noncovalent interactions that stabilize tertiary structure.

-• Enables cooperative behavior and allosteric regulation, where binding at one subunit affects others
+• Enables cooperative behavior and allosteric regulation, where binding at one subunit changes the shape and affinity of the others

-Compare: Tertiary vs. Quaternary structure—both represent 3D arrangements, but tertiary describes one polypeptide while quaternary describes multiple polypeptides working together.
-If an FRQ asks about hemoglobin's oxygen-binding cooperativity, that's quaternary structure in action.
+Compare: Tertiary vs. Quaternary structure.
+Both represent 3D arrangements, but tertiary describes one polypeptide while quaternary describes multiple polypeptides working together.
+If a question asks about hemoglobin's oxygen-binding cooperativity, that's quaternary structure in action.

 The Chemical Forces: What Holds It All Together